bendanye/kata-in-terminal/README.md

 ## Modes of running

 * Interactive mode (one question one by one)
-    From All questions
+    * From all questions
-    From questions previously have incorrect answer
+    * From questions previously have incorrect answer
-* Check all answers from question files

 ## Potential enhancements

 - [ ] Check that code is correct even if there is new line
 - [ ] List of questions from a markdown file
+- [ ] Check all answers from question files

 ## Impetus

-This idea started from when the author is taking ckad soon and does not have k8s environment on his machine and wanted to practise writing yaml file or typing command and allow verification to see if the written yaml or command is correct against "expected"
+This idea started from when the author is taking ckad soon and does not have k8s environment on his machine and wanted to practise writing yaml file or typing command and allow verification to see if the written yaml or command is correct against "expected".